-We forecast that it will take Air Canada until 2024 to pick up where it left off in passenger capacity, but we see that the recovery will accelerate over the course of the next year.
+We forecast that Air Canada will take until 2024 to pick up where it left off in passenger capacity, but we see that the recovery will accelerate over the next year.
 Today’s investment in Air Canada is promising, given the inevitable boom in travel bookings and a return to normality.

 Air Canada was during the pandemic one of the most efficient airlines in the world and provided world-leading ROE, ROA, and ROIC figures to investors.
 Indeed, it is one of the best-performing stocks on the Toronto Stock Exchange.
 Not surprisingly, despite the stock market crash in 2020, Air Canada has provided investors with a total return of more than 23.60% since mid-2011.

 To show you that the company needed a $700 million government bailout at the end of April to continue operating.
 Not only has the government opened a possible low-interest loan of $5.4 billion, but it has also taken a $500 million stake in the company.

 During the pandemic, the company converted many of its wide-body passenger aircraft to cargo service and said it operated more than 7,500 cargo flights in March last year.
 The pandemic hit the company hard, but it also owns a hotel division appears to have been a double blow.
 For one thing, it issued many bonds before the crisis, and now it is trying to survive the downturn.

 The company says airlines are not the only option when the aviation industry returns after the pandemic.
 However, the company still has a long way before investors see any serious growth in air travel.

 Like shares in Delta and other airlines, American Airlines shares have a weak composite rating of 2.9 and an EPS rating of 7.
 Southwest shares are on the verge of recovering to pre-pandemic levels.
 However, all airline stocks lost money during the pandemic, and their ratings on IBD are weak.